 3. Conclusion

 This investigation was undertaken to develop WPI hydrogels with γ-PGA of varying molecular weights.
+The aim was to begin the process of fine-tuning the WPI- γ-PGA hydrogels to be utilized for bone tissue engineering scaffolds and build upon a previous investigation that utilized a 440 kDa γ-PGA variant.
 Here, the investigation synthesized WPI-γ-PGA hydrogels with molecular weight of 10 kDa, 700 kDa and 1100 kDa, respectively.
 Both SEM and FTIR analysis suggest the successful incorporation of γ-PGA into the WPI hydrogels for all sample groups.
+Interestingly, SEM analysis demonstrated the development of spheres, formed by some yet unknown interaction between the WPI and γ-PGA, during the formation process, presenting a route for further investigation.
+If the spherical aggregates can be consistently induced and a self- assembly mechanism can be established further drug encapsulation could be possible.

-With regards to the investigation of hydrogels in an environment that, to some extent mimics a biologically relevant one, the addition of γ-PGA led to swelling in a neutral pH environment The WPI-γ-PGA hydrogels were shown to be degradable by proteolysisThe addition of γ-PGA to the WPI hydrogels significantly decreased their Young’s modulus for all γ-PGA molecular weight sample groups.
+With regards to the investigation of hydrogels in an environment that, to some extent mimics a biologically relevant one, the addition of γ-PGA led to swelling in a neutral pH environment, providing a surface area increase for cellular attachment.
+The WPI-γ-PGA hydrogels were shown to be degradable by proteolysis, an advantageous property for a non-toxic hydrogel, with the results potentially beginning to form the basis for timed or predictive degradation.
+One negative aspect unveiled by this investigation was the decrease in mechanical properties obtained by the hydrogels with the introduction of γ-PGA The addition of γ-PGA to the WPI hydrogels significantly decreased their Young’s modulus for all γ-PGA molecular weight sample groups.
+When contrasted with the 440 kDa variant, this would suggest that mechanical strength is impacted by more than the MW of the γ-PGA.
 However, importantly, biological analysis suggested the proliferation of DPSCs, with the 700 kDa sample groups demonstrated the best results.
 Therefore, the investigation further suggests candidacy of WPI-γ-PGA for tissue engineering scaffolding.

-4. Future implications and directionsresults from elucidate
+4. Future implications and directions

+The future implication of this work results from the potential to develop tissue engineering products fine-tuned to the relevant application, with predictable degradation rates and mechanical properties.
+These results suggest predictable degradation and demonstrate a potential route to tune mechanical strength.
+However, it should be stated that the investigation suggested that there are more underpinning factors regarding the binding of WPI and γ-PGA during the formation process, these underling factors introduce variance – the effect of the variance should be investigated.
+Additionally, the formation of spheres, as demonstrated in the SEM images, could potentially suggest a route to develop spheres for further drug encapsulation.
+Further work should elucidate the underlying mechanisms behind the formation of the spheres and a method to produce the spheres constantly.
+In addition, cell differentiation should be studied in more detail.

 5. Materials and Methods